What is Furniture Store Insurance?

 From sofas to office furniture, compare furniture insurance quotes through Quote Goat to find the right cover at the right price.

-What Type Of Furniture Shop Insurance Might I Need?
+What Type Of Insurance Might I Need For My Furniture Store?

 Stock Insurance: Given the relatively high stock value in a furniture shop, you may want to have your stock insured against theft and damage.
 Your contents insurance may include stock cover, so discuss this with the insurance provider.
 It is important to note that a claim will cover the cost price of replacing your stock and not the recommended retail price.

 Employer’s Liability Insurance: If your furniture store has employees, then you will almost definitely be legally required to have employer’s liability insurance in place.
 This is to cover your business against court costs and/or compensation arising from an employee’s illness or injury due to their work for you.
 Not having employer’s liability insurance could mean a fine of up to £2,500 for each day without it.